michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Recover Lost Traffic Tickets in Michigan

 Copies of traffic tickets issued by law enforcement agents are often maintained by the district courts of the jurisdiction, especially for record purposes.
-Interested members of the public may find tickets which have been misplaced by contacting the district court in the jurisdiction where the ticket was issued, or by using the One Court of Justice Online tool ePay.
+Interested members of the public may find tickets that have been misplaced by contacting the district court in the jurisdiction where the ticket was issued, or by using the One Court of Justice Online tool ePay.

 Michigan's Driving Record Point System